Anton Bratkov: Maccabi Petah Tikva

 In January 2019 he moved he terminated his contracts with the club of Chernihiv by mutual consent and he moved to Maccabi Petah Tikva in Liga Leumit where he played 1 match in the season 2018–19.

 Lviv

 In 2019 he moved to Lviv, where he played 30 matches in Ukrainian Premier League.

 Metalist 1925 Kharkiv

 In 2020 he moved to Metalist 1925 Kharkiv, where he contribute for the promotion to Ukrainian Premier League after the season 2020–21 in Ukrainian First League.

 Pyunik Yerevan

 In 2021 he moved to Pyunik Yerevan in Armenian Premier League.
 Here in played nine matches in the 2020–21 Armenian Premier League season and one match in the 2020–21 Armenian Cup.
 He won the 2021–22 Armenian Premier League, qualifying for the 2022–23 UEFA Champions League.
 On 5 July 2022 he played against CFR Cluj in the first qualifying round of the Champions League, eventually exiting to tournament in the third qualifying round against Red Star Belgrade.
+In june 2025 his contract was expired after four years he left the club.

+Urartu

+In June 2025 he signed for Urartu in Armenian Premier League.